In June 2011, The Chief Medical Officer of the Department of Health and Children in Ireland issued this warning:

 We may not truly understand the health affects of mobile phones for many years.
 However, research does show that using mobile phones affects brain activity.
 There is general consensus that children are more vulnerable to radiation from mobile phones than adults.
-Therefore the sensible thing to do is to adopt a precautionary approach rather than wait to have the risks confirmed.
-Read more here
+Therefore the sensible thing to do is to adopt a precautionary approach rather than wait to have the risks confirmed.”
+Health.Gov.ie

-In May 2017, The National Toxicology Program (USA) under the National Institutes of Health completed the largest-ever animal study on mobile phone radiation and cancer.
-The results confirm that mobile phone radiation exposure levels within the currently allowable safety limits are the “likely cause” of brain and heart cancers in these animals, according to Dr. John Bucher, Associate Director of the NTP.
+In November 2018, The National Toxicology Program (USA) under the National Institutes of Health released final results of the largest-ever animal study on mobile phone radiation and cancer.
+The results confirm that mobile phone radiation exposure levels within the currently allowable safety limits show “clear evidence” of brain and heart cancers in these animals, according to Dr. John Bucher, Associate Director of the NTP.
 Read more HERE

 In Ireland today, there are more mobile phones than inhabitants.
 Increasingly more people use mobile and smart phones for calls, texting and accessing the internet.
 In March of 2013, official data from ComReg shows that there were 5,432,182 active mobile phone subscriptions in Ireland, more than the country’s inhabitants.

-With mobile phones now using wifi for internet access and the addition of 4G, the levels of wireless microwave radiation has increased considerably over the years since mobile phones were first introduced.
+With mobile phones now using wifi for internet access and the addition of 4G, bluetooth etc, the levels of wireless microwave radiation has increased considerably over the years since mobile phones were first introduced.

-Read more here about the health implications of mobile phone radiation.
+Read more about the health implications of mobile phone radiation.
+EMF Safety Tips

 Tips for Safer Mobile Phone Use